SarahA79/ponte-vecchio-killaloe/README.md

 ### Future Implementations

-As part of future development the following will be added -A photo gallery of events, food and other relevant photos
+As part of future development the following will be added.

+- A photo gallery of events, food and other relevant photos
 - A daily specials section
 - Feedback from customers for users to see what others have said